fbpx

 Clean energy

-Building Simplicity
+Building simplicity

-The design of Bawah is based on a ‘minimal impact’ approach: by clearing only what was needed along the shores of the main island, doing construction work without machinery and using only locally-sourced natural building materials.
-All mirrors, sinks and bathtubs were made on the island using copper recycled from elsewhere in Indonesia, and the stairs, paths and foundations are pieced together with stones quarried on the island.
-The iconic jetty is asymmetrical because the construction process was overseen by specialist divers who ensured that the structure would not damage the delicate coral reef that sits between two lagoons.
+The design of Bawah’s infrastructure is based on a ‘minimal impact’ approach: by doing as little clearing as possible along the shores of the main island, by doing the construction work without machinery, and by using only natural building materials sourced as locally as possible.
+For example, all mirrors, sinks and bathtubs were made on the island, using recycled copper from elsewhere in Indonesia.
+In addition, the stairs, paths and even foundations have been painstakingly pieced together from stones quarried on the island.

 Overwater bungalow side entrance at Bawah Reserve, Indonesia.